October 23, 2021 l by Tara E.

 The baggy method is a simple moisturizing process that creates a humid environment for your low porosity hair using your body heat.
 All you need are a shower cap, conditioner cap, or plastic bag and a hat, towel, or scarf.
 To prepare your hair, moisturize it like you usually would.
 Cover it with a baggy, followed by a scarf or hat.

 Some natural hair mavens will recommend you keep it on overnight.
-Many experts suggest that you not sleep in a cap, which could create further damage.
+Others suggest that you not sleep in a cap.
+Rationale: It may cause more damage.
 Aim for a couple of hours at most.
 Ultimately, your goal is to achieve moisture-rich, soft hair.

 Can You Use Protein Treatments on Low Porosity Hair?

 Protein treatments and products containing protein are safe, they should be done sparingly.
 Rationale?
 Protein treatments can cause your hair cuticles to be more closed.
 The reason for this action is that protein products tend to build up the hair.
-So instead, look for protein-free products.
-Protein-free moisturizers you can try out include: As I Am Moisture Milk Daily Hair Revitalizer and Oyin Handmade Greg Juice.
+Therefore, choose protein-free products.
+Protein-free moisturizers you can try out include:

 In summary, the best way to care for low porosity hair is to adopt a consistent hair care routine.
 Your goal is to avoid product build-up, open the cuticles when moisturizing, and take a deep breath, and relax; You have GOOD HAIR.